News

 Nebraska Hall, built in 1920, is the oldest building on Southeast Community College’s Milford campus.
 Originally known as the Roosevelt Building, it once served as a hospital for the Soldiers and Sailors home.
 When the State Trade School opened in Milford in 1941, the building was transformed into a dormitory and cafeteria.
 Now, more than 80 years later, Nebraska has been thoughtfully renovated to become the central hub for student support services.

-The former Milford Campus Director, Ed Koster, worked closely with the architects at Sinclair Hille to ensure that renovation honored the building’s heritage while meeting the needs of today’s students.
+The former Milford Campus Director, Ed Koster, worked closely with the architects at Sinclair Hille to ensure that the renovation honored the building’s heritage while meeting the needs of today’s students.
 Historic features were restored, and new interior woodwork was designed to closely mirror the original details, preserving the building’s character while updating it for modern use.